77Vincent/toggling/README.md

 ##### addClass(element, className)
 * Add className to element.

-##### removeClass(el, className)
+##### removeClass(element, className)
 * Remove className from element.

-##### toggleClass(el, className)
+##### toggleClass(element, className)
 * Toggle className from element.

+##### closest(element, className)
+* Find the closest ancestor element to the passed element, according to the passed className.

 ## Compatibility
 IE 9+

 ## Motivation
-As we have a lot of pop-up-box features or various kinds of show-or-hide features, the core concept behind is the change of status.
+As we have a lot of pop-up features, the core concept behind is state changing.

-The model could be abstracted as "Trigger-Event-Handler-Target".

-Trigger is the object on which event is listening to.
-Handler will take place when event is fired.
-Target is usually the object on which handler will operate, which could also be trigger or other elements.

-Besides, sometimes we want to bind event to an element but not to its certain child element, for instance we want to close an pop-up box by clicking anywhere on the screen but not a certain area, then we can bind event-handler to 'html' element, which represents the whole document, then exclude a certain area from the event binding.

 The goal of creating this module is to giving a simple, robust and versatile solution for this kind of feature.
 So that developers don't need to write similar codes repeatly.

+The state changing model could be abstracted as "Trigger-Event-Handler-Target".

+Besides, sometimes we want to bind event to an element but not to a certain element, for instance we want to close an pop-up box by clicking anywhere on the screen but not a certain area, then we can bind event to 'html' element, which represents the whole document, then exclude a certain area from the event binding.

-It provides you some very basic DOM-manipulation methods like show or hide element, add or remove class, without any javascript frameworks.
-But if you want to achieve more fancy effect in your handler, maybe jQuery would be the best partner.
+What's more, each toggling instance provides you some very basic DOM-manipulation methods like show or hide element, add or remove class, without any javascript frameworks.
+But if you want to achieve more fancy effect in your handler, maybe jQuery, prototype or some other javascript frameworks would be the best partner.